DigitalHistory/dhu235/website/content/assignment/reflection-2-handout.md

 ## Deformance {#deformance}

-We discussed in class this [portmanteau](https://en.wikipedia.org/wiki/Portmanteau) term coined by Lisa Samuels and Jerome McGann, a combination of “deform” and “performance.”
+We will discuss in class this [portmanteau](https://en.wikipedia.org/wiki/Portmanteau) term coined by Lisa Samuels and Jerome McGann, a combination of “deform” and “performance.”
 Be sure you have some grasp of what this means!

 ## Introduction to XML,XSLT, TEI, and HTML (!) {#introduction-to-tei}